doorbell88/Codenames/README.md

     ________________________________________________________________________________

-this script uses the default list of words at the location:
+This script uses the default list of words at the location:

 /usr/share/dict/words